La Potee (French Farmhouse Soup with Bacon, Sausage and Beans)

 You will also need a very large saucepan with a capacity of about 10 pints (5.75 litres).

-This recipe first appeared in The Delia Collection: Soups
+This recipe is from The Delia Collection: Soup

 Return to Homepage

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.

 Plenty of vegetables and the addition of pasta make this an immensely satisfying and filling soup that costs very little but is definitely in the luxury class!
 Enjoy it with crusty bread.